material-components/material-components-web/packages/mdc-grid-list/README.md

-`mdc-grid-list` supports theming. `mdc-grid-tile__primary` uses the theme's background color for its background color. `mdc-grid-tile__secondary` uses the theme's primary color for it's background color, and the theme's `text-primary-on-primary` color for its text color.
+`mdc-grid-list` supports theming. `mdc-grid-tile__primary` uses the theme's background color for its background color. `mdc-grid-tile__secondary` uses the theme's primary color for its background color, and the theme's `on-primary` color for its text color.

 ### Using the Foundation Class